mmistakes/made-mistakes-jekyll/_posts/2013-01-03-lemon-lime-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @lemon_lime"
+title: "Yellow lime colored shirt"
 description: "PaperFaces portrait of @lemon_lime drawn with Paper by 53 on an iPad."
 image: paperfaces-lemon-lime-twitter-lg
 thumb: paperfaces-lemon-lime-twitter-150.jpg